 Source:

-Motor Inventory Workbook, PA Technical Working Group (See Appendix F for calculation method and assumptions used for derivation of ESF & DSF values).
+Motor Inventory Workbook, PA Technical Working Group

-Industrial Air Compressors with Variable Frequency Drives
+Variable Frequency Drive Improvement for Industrial Air Compressors

 The energy and demand savings for variable frequency drives (VFDs) installed on industrial air compressors is based on the loading and hours of use of the compressor.
 In industrial settings, these factors can be highly variable and may be best evaluated using a custom path.
-The method for measurement set forth below may be appropriate for specific applications and has some of the elements of both a deemed and custom approach.
+The method for measurement set forth below may be appropriate for systems with a single compressor servicing a single load and that have some of the elements of both a deemed and custom approach.

-In systems with multiple compressors serving a common load, care must be taken to determine the loading on each compressor serving the plant such that the load factor and run hours for each compressor are taken into account.
+Systems with multiple compressors are defined as non-standard applications and must follow a custom measure protocol.

 Algorithms

-Energy Savings (kWh) = 0.129 X HP X LF/ηmotor X RHRSbase
+kWh = 0.129 X HP X LF/ηmotor X RHRSbase

-Demand Savings (kW) = 0.129 X HP
+kW = 0.129 X HP

-Coincident Peak Demand Savings (kW)

-= 0.106 X HP
+kWpeak = 0.106 X HP

 Definition of Variables